kman3107/Kman3107.github.io/tutorials/1.14.4/forge/1.3-doing-something/index.md

 Our mod currently doesn't do anything.
 Lets change that and print something to the log!

-1. Make a `public` constructor with no arguments/parameters with nothing in it
+To start off, make a `public` constructor with no arguments/parameters with nothing in it
 > Access levels
 > Access level modifiers determine whether other classes can reference a particular class, use a particular field, or invoke a particular method.
 Having our constructor be `public` allows Forge to call it and create our mod.
 > - `public` Can be accessed by any class